Simultaneous Inference for Empirical Best Predictors with a Poverty Study in Small Areas: Empirical Reliability Study

-Above analysis on the area-level Poisson model and the empirical study on the unit-level binomial lead to following conclusions.
-First of all, the former model yields more accurate results already for small sample.
-Secondly, for the given sample size and data the ECP converges to the nominal level and it is not affected by the choice of the variability parameter.
-In addition, the distinction between SPCs and iCIs is crucial and the latter should not be employed in the simultaneous study.
-Finally, the numerical performance of our tests is satisfying.
-Given the simplicity of the SCI, iCI and tests based on $\sqrt{\hat g_{1d}}$ and its bootstrap equivalent, we restrict further presentations to them.
+Our simulations lead us to following conclusions.
+First, for a given sample size and data, our SCI attains the nominal coverage probability, almost independently from the choice of the estimator of variability.
+In particular, the area-level models yield very accurate results even for small samples.
+Second, the distinction between SCI and iCI is crucial, and the latter should not be employed in comparative studies.
+Third, the numerical performance of our test for comparative studies is satisfying.
+Given the simplicity of SCI and tests based on $\sqrt{\hat g_{1d}}$, we restrict further presentations to them.

+\begin{remark} In our simulation study we do not analyze the performance of direct estimators for proportions, because our goal is to study the numerical performance of our MTP and SCIs, and to compare them to existing iCIs.
+Since MTP and SCIs are the first tools for simultaneous inference with GLMM-based mixed parameter, we concentrate on their implementation and application to the well-known model-based estimators.
+These have been thoroughly examined in comparative analyses which included direct estimators \citep[see for instance][]{boubeta2016empirical,hobza2016empirical}.
+In our case study in Section \ref{sec:data_example}, we include direct estimators in order to have an almost model-free benchmark. \end{remark}